To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Conclusion and future work

 \section{Conclusion and future work}

-We investigated if and how proactive task planning and allocation can improve the efficiency of human-robot collaboration.
-The missing part in prior literature is overlooking either the human agents' leading/following preferences or the human agent's performance.
-This is what we focused on in this study: balancing the human agent's preference and performance while maintaining collaboration and the human perception of the robot at a high level.
+We investigated how proactive task planning and allocation can improve human-robot collaboration efficiency.
+Previous work often overlooked either human agents' leading/following preferences or their performance.
+Our study focuses on balancing these factors while maintaining effective collaboration and a positive human perception of the robot.

 Based on interviews with participants, we categorized them, based on their following/leading preference into four groups: ``lead", ``collaborative-lead", ``collaborative-follow", and ``follow", with the majority falling into the first two categories.
 This means that participants would prefer to take on more of a leading role and have more control over the collaboration.
 This finding can guide the design of collaborative scenarios and collaborative robots.
 Furthermore, we compared this result, showing actual participants' leading/following preferences, with the robot's estimation of their preference.
 This analysis showed that the robot successfully inferred their preference in most cases.